Three Week Best of Alaska Itinerary

 Day 6

-Take a morning tour on the historic, narrow-gauge White Pass & Yukon Route Railroad, then head back to Juneau on the ferry.
-If your ferry gets into Juneau early, you can squeeze in one more short day tour (try fishing, kayaking, or ziplining), or spend the afternoon browsing the wonderful locally owned shops downtown.
+Take a morning tour on the historic narrow-gauge White Pass & Yukon Route Railroad, then head back to Juneau on the ferry.
+If your ferry gets into Juneau early, you can squeeze in one more short day tour (try fishing, kayaking, or zip-lining), or spend the afternoon browsing the wonderful locally owned shops downtown.
 End your day by hopping an evening flight from Juneau to the gorgeous island community of Sitka.

 Day 7

 Spend the day exploring Sitka National Historical Park, which has many beautiful totem poles and a cultural center where you can meet and chat with Alaska Native artisans.
-There are also many historical Russian buildings scattered throughout town; they’re run as mini museums and are typically open during business hours.
+There are also many historic Russian buildings scattered throughout town; they’re run as mini museums and are typically open during business hours.
 Spend the night here.

 Day 8

-Take a rest day or, if you’re still feeling energetic, book a whale watching or fishing trip, or explore some of Sitka’s wonderful hiking trails.
+Take a rest day or, if you’re still feeling energetic, book a whale-watching or fishing trip or explore some of Sitka’s wonderful hiking trails.
 Take the evening flight from Sitka to Anchorage.

 Anchorage and Southcentral

 Southcentral is the heart of Alaska’s rudimentary road system, which means it’s much easier to get around on your own schedule.
 That said, the distances between towns often come as a huge surprise to visitors—for example, it takes most people eight hours to drive from Anchorage to Fairbanks.
-If you don’t want to rent a car, there is usually limited shuttle service between communities along the Kenai Peninsula, although that will force you to extend your itinerary by at least a couple of days to accommodate the shuttle schedules.
+If you don’t want to rent a car, there is usually limited shuttle service between communities along the Kenai Peninsula, although that may force you to extend your itinerary by at least a couple of days to accommodate the shuttle schedules.

 Day 9